cocoa-xu/tflite_elixir/README.md

 fwup /path/to/the/downloaded/firmware.fw
 ```

-In the nerves build, `tflite_beam` is integrated as one of the dependencies of the [nerves_livebook](https://github.com/livebook-dev/nerves_livebook) project.
-This means that you can use livebook (as well as other pre-pulled libraries) to explore and evaluate the `tflite_beam` project.
+In the nerves build, `tflite_elixir` is integrated as one of the dependencies of the [nerves_livebook](https://github.com/livebook-dev/nerves_livebook) project.
+This means that you can use livebook (as well as other pre-pulled libraries) to explore and evaluate the `tflite_elixir` project.

 The default password of the livebook is `nerves` (as the time of writing, if it does not work, please check the nerves_livebook project).